cosmic-lang/cosmic/docs/basics.md

 ```

 ## Loops
-`Ruka` has two looping constructs, range-based for loops, and while loops.
+`Rex` has two looping constructs, range-based for loops, and while loops.
 ```
 for (iterable, iterable2) |i, i2| {